zdenkokanos/Linked-list-project/README.md

-# projekt-PRPR-2

-to je moj projekt :)
+# School project for Procedural Programming